-Infrastructure and improvements are a big part of the Council year, this year saw the completion of the Tomarata Bridge upgrade.
+Infrastructure and improvements are a big part of the Council year, with this year seeing the completion of the Tomarata Bridge upgrade.
 The improvements make the bridge suitable for 50MAX heavy vehicles and is resilient when used as a detour for State Highway 1 closures.

-School safety was a key feature, with marked improvements at Dargaville primary, intermediate and high schools, and Te Kopuru, Pouto and Selwyn Park primary schools, which included solar powered variable speed signs, new road markings and pedestrian refuges, all with the aim of reducing speed and increasing awareness for drivers entering school zones.
+School safety was a key feature, with marked improvements at Dargaville, Te Kopuru, Pouto and Selwyn Park primary and Dargaville Intermediate and High schools, which included solar powered variable speed signs, new road markings and pedestrian refuges, all with the aim of reducing speed and increasing awareness for drivers entering school zones.